How to Love Yourself

 “I don’t love myself.
 But I know I should love myself.
 And the fact that I don’t love myself is one more reason for me to hate myself.”

-These people are told constantly “You have to love yourself.” without anyone explaining how it even happens, and see the fact that they don’t feel that way as only more evidence that there was something terribly wrong with them.
+These people are told constantly “You have to love yourself,” without anyone explaining how it even happens, and see the fact that they don’t feel that way as more evidence that there was something terribly wrong with them.

-Over many years as a therapist, a marriage counselor, a wife, a mother, and a person on her own ever-winding journey of growth, I feel that the true nature of love is starting to become clearer to me.
+Over many years as a counselor and coach, a marriage counselor, a wife, a mother, and a person on her own ever-winding journey of growth, I feel that the true nature of love and of self-love is starting to become clearer to me.

 Love does not hurt.
-It is never an excuse to do bad things to other people, and it’s definitely not anything that should result in more self-criticism or self loathing.
+It is never an excuse to do bad things to other people, and it’s definitely not anything that should result in more self-criticism or lower self esteem.

 What I’ve learned about both self love and love for others is that you don’t have to feel love to have it, and you don’t have to feel like you love yourself or that you love others.

 Love is much, much bigger than any of the feelings that blow through us on a given day.
-Striving to have a feeling of love is not how it works.
+Striving to have a feeling of love is not how loving yourself unconditionally works.

 People who love themselves may not feel the emotion of having love for themselves, because, here’s a secret: Love is not actually a feeling.